-4.4 4.
+4.5 5.
 The district has developed emergency response procedures.

-- a.
-The district has developed a district wide plan for potential attacks against school sites or students and incorporates the appropriate school responses in the emergency procedures checklist.: Yes - b.
+a.
+The district has developed a district wide plan for potential attacks against school sites or students and incorporates the appropriate school responses in the emergency procedures checklist.: Yes

+- b.
 The district has procedures for contacting all schools simultaneously in the event of a district wide emergency.: Yes - c.
 The district has an emergency crisis team available to each school that provides counseling and other support to aid in dealing with people's reactions, making the adjustment after the emergency, and re-entering the school environment.: Yes - d.
 The district has developed a media response plan and distributed it to each educational facility and each support service administrator.
 At a minimum, the plan addresses communicating necessary information to the media and parents; identifying established separate staging areas (e.g., specified locations) for media and parents; and providing guidelines on how to respond to media questions and interviews.: Yes - e.
 The district ensures that all appropriate district personnel are familiar with the Statewide Policy for Strengthening Domestic Security in Florida Public Schools to identify protective measures and ensure National Incident Management System (NIMS) compliance.
 The policy requirements include the following elements: i.
 Access Control ii.
 Emergency Equipment iii.
 Training iv.
 Communication & Notification Procedures v.
 Coordination with Partners vi.
 Vulnerability Assessment vii.
-National Incident Management System (NIMS): Yes
+National Incident Management System (NIMS): Yes - f.
+The district has implemented a bleeding control awareness or training program.: Yes